Northwoods Ledger logo

 Spring Migration of Birds in the Northwoods

-Spring migration brings millions of birds through Oneida and Vilas counties.
+Spring migration brings millions of birds through the Northwoods.
 These movements along the Mississippi Flyway signal that winter is over.
 While the calendar or the thermometer may suggest otherwise, these arrivals serve as a biological confirmation that the season has changed.

 This cycle relies on a healthy environment.
 The 1,500 lakes and vast forests of the Northwoods provide the essential fuel for the journey.